BroncoSpace-Lab/fprime-scales/scales/scalesSvc/PowerManager/docs/sdd.md

 # scalesSvc::PowerManager

-The `scalesSvc::PowerManager` component parameters, tracks operational states, and responds to critical conditions to ensure system safety and stability.
+The `scalesSvc::PowerManager` monitors system parameters, tracks operational states, and responds to critical conditions to ensure system safety and stability.
 This component also manages the power for each board in the SCALES system.

 ## Usage Examples